Mausoleum of Shajar al-Durr: Architecture

 The pointed dome measures 11 meters in diameter, and the square base is 7 meters on each side, united by a highly detailed transition zone.
-Two wooden beams run across the mausoleum's four walls.
+Eight hexagonal windows encircle the bottom of the dome, and two wooden beams run across the mausoleum's four walls.
 Repurposed by Shajar al-Durr as spolia, the beams were originally created for a Fatimid palace.
 They contain Fatimid Kufi inscription of the Quran ayah 2:255 in cartouches interspersed with poly-lobed medallions.
+Following the spolia, there lies another purpose other than material as it functioned as a strong symbol and gesture linking the new rule to legitimacy as well as scale of the caliphal dynasty which had founded Cairo.
 Additional friezes were made to commemorate her as the mother of Khalil, which plausibly dates the mausoleum before Izz al-Din Aybak's rule.